15 of the Best Haunted Houses in America

 Terror Behind the Walls at Eastern State Penitentiary (Philadelphia, Pennsylvania)

-Built as a haunted house inside a real state prison (which itself has been the site of many ghost stories and sightings), this lost world of crumbling cellblocks and empty guard towers stands behind the Eastern State Penitentiary’s massive 30-foot high walls.
-This is home to Terror Behind the Walls, ranked the “Number 1 Haunted House in the U.S.” by AOL City Guide, and labeled “perfect for Halloween” by the New York Times.
+Built as a haunted house inside a real state prison, this lost world of crumbling cellblocks and empty guard towers stands behind the Eastern State Penitentiary’s massive 30-foot high walls.
+This is home to Terror Behind the Walls, ranked the “Number 1 Haunted House in the U.S.” by AOL City Guide and labeled “perfect for Halloween” by the New York Times.

 Thrillvania (Terrell, Texas)

 For a true visual spectacle, travel 20 miles east of Dallas to visit one of the most decorated haunted attractions in the world.
-(Want authentic haunts?
-Read these ghost stories from the most haunted places in the world.)
 Spread out over 50 acres featuring eight attractions, Thrillvania frightens more than 20,000 visitors a year.
 The cornerstone of this fear farm is Verdun Manor, a two-story haunted house originally designed by Disney Imagineers and said to boast more props per square foot than any other haunted house in the country.
+Don’t miss these creepy urban legends that turned out to be true.

 Hundred Acres Manor (Pittsburgh, Pennsylvania)